Have you ever wanted to travel and write? As you leaf through your latest Lonely Planet, do you ever ask yourself "How

-So yes, it’s excellent.
-And I learned plenty I didn’t know, especially about working for magazines and pitching.
+So yes, I learned plenty I didn’t know, especially about working for magazines and pitching.

-But – like everything – it’s not perfect.
+But – like everything – these courses aren't perfect.

-First, you'll actually have to do the work.
-You can click 'Completed' as much as you like but without grafting, you're not going to get the feedback.
+You'll actually have to do the work.
+You can click 'Completed' as much as you like but without grafting, you're not going to move forward.
 This is a true learning experience, not a quick 'get it over with' event.

-In fact, a published writer for whom I have huge respect said this: "It's a course that takes work, and requires a desire to write well, besides the usual 'make money at travel writing' things I see.
+An oft-published writer for whom I have huge respect said this about the writing course: "It's a course that takes work, and requires a desire to write well, besides the usual 'make money at travel writing' things I see.
 I'd give it lots of stars, especially if you want to write creative non-fiction with travel themes for publication in serious outlets.
 Most courses that claim to teach you this are really lacking breadth and quality.
 This one meets the mark.
 The question is, will the student?"

 Matt sees his courses − he also has courses on blogging, photography and video − as a complete package.

-“All the courses feature in-depth units where we pull back the curtain on everything,” Matt told me, “On videos tutorials, resource guides, dozens of expert interviews, lifetime access and updates as well as homework make the courses a full package for anyone wanting to make a living in the world of travel writing or blogging.”
+“All the courses feature in-depth units where we pull back the curtain on everything,” Matt told me.
+“Our video tutorials, resource guides, dozens of expert interviews, lifetime access and updates as well as homework make the courses a full package for anyone wanting to make a living in the world of travel writing or blogging.”

 right.
 In my book, your money will be well spent.

-Click here to find out more about the course.
+Click here to find out more about this travel writing course.